haresfaiez/haresfaiez.github.io/_drafts/on-abstraction.md

 Again, the abstraction is tied to its implicit and explicit relationships with the other abstract units in the same level.

+- It's not about hiding details, it is about the details non relevant albeit being accessible.
 - There is a confusion in the software world between generalization, abstraction, and compression.
 - I see a confusion between the abstraction of a real world concept (a tree, a book, a paper, an activity, ...) and the abstraction of a computational unit (a unit that only makes sense with the actual program).